flossbud/ToonTown-MultiTool/README.md

 ## ✨ What's New in v2.0

-**🎮 Corporate Clash Support**
-- Launch, log in to, and multibox CC alongside TTR
-- The app automatically identifies which game each window belongs to

-**🔐 Account Manager**
-- Store up to 16 TTR and CC accounts with one-click launch
-- Passwords stored exclusively in the OS keyring — never written to disk
-- Handles TTR login queues and 2FA automatically
+**🪟 Windows Support**
+- v2.0 adds full Windows support

+**⌨️ Custom Movement Key Sets**
+- v2.0 lets each slot use a different key set, and reads the default configuration for input translation
+- Up to 8 named key sets, fully customisable in the new Keymap tab

 **🐾 TTR Companion App Integration**
 - Live toon name, laff, and jellybean count per slot in the Multitoon tab
 - Toon portrait images fetched and cached from the Rendition API

-**⌨️ Custom Movement Key Sets**
-- v1.5.1 assumed all toons used WASD — v2.0 lets each slot use a different key set
-- Up to 8 named key sets, fully customisable in the new Keymap tab

 **🚨 Invasion Tracker**
 - Live cog invasion display, updated every 60 seconds

 **💾 Session Profiles**
 - 5 named profiles storing which toon slots are active
-- Load via Ctrl+1–5 hotkeys — replaces the old Preset system
+- Load via Ctrl+1–5 hotkeys or change via icons on the main tab, replacing the old Preset system

-**🪟 Windows Support**
-- v1.5.1 was Linux-only — v2.0 adds full Windows support

 **⚡ Input Backend**
 - Keystrokes now sent via Xlib `send_event` directly — no more `xdotool` subprocess per keypress, fixing GNOME Wayland portal auth prompts

+**🔐 Account Manager**
+- Store up to 16 TTR and CC accounts with one-click launch
+- Passwords stored exclusively in the OS keyring, never written to disk
+- Handles TTR login queues and 2FA automatically

+**🎮 Corporate Clash Support**
+- Launch, log in to, and multibox CC alongside TTR
+- The app automatically identifies which game each window belongs to

 ---